6 Reasons Your Breast milk is Green

 In most situations, yes, green breast milk is fine, especially if it’s just lightly tinged green.
 If it looks like it is green due to mildew or mold, or there is any concern that it may have gone bad (such as, it smells rancid), you should discard it.

-Breast milk is typically a creamy or yellow color, but the shade can vary from mother to mother.
-Depending on a woman’s diet, her milk can range from white to orange-ish yellow.
+Breast milk is typically a creamy white or yellow color, but the shade can vary from mother to mother.
+Depending on a woman’s diet, supplements, and illness, her milk can range from white to orange-ish yellow – and even green, as discussed above.

 Some mothers will also have greenish-tinged milk due to certain foods that they may have eaten.